cosmos/ibc/spec/app/ics-028-cross-chain-validation/tla/README.md

     - `Initializing` chains are considered consumers w.r.t. the provider chain, in a state of initialization (modeling the establishment of the communication channel).
 They receive all messages broadcast by the provider, but cannot respond until their status changes.
     - `Active` chains are considered consumers w.r.t. the provider chain, with a fully established communication channel.
 They may send and receive messages.
     - `Dropped` chains are not treated as consumers w.r.t. the provider chain, and may never become consumers (again).
-  - `UnbondingPeriod: Int`: Time that needs to elapse, before a received VPC is considered mature on a chain.
+  - `UnbondingPeriod: Int`: Time that needs to elapse, before a received VSC is considered mature on a chain.
   - `Timeout: Int`: Time that needs to elapse on the provider chain after having sent a message to an `Active` chain, to which no reply was received, before that message is considered to have timed out (resulting in the removal of the related consumer chain).
   - `MaxDrift: Int`: Maximal time by which clocks are assumed to differ from the provider chain.
 The specification doesn't force clocks to maintain bounded drift, but the invariants are only verified in cases where clocks never drift too far.
   - `InactivityTimeout: Int`: Time that needs to elapse on the provider chain after having sent a message to an `Initializing` chain, to which no reply was received, before that message is considered to have timed out (resulting in the removal of the related consumer chain).